Ivo-Evans/lessons/003-variables.md

 **=
 ```

 These last four are pretty rare, but it's good to know they exist.
-I'll leave it to you to experiment with these operators to figure out how they work, but I'll give you a clue: the first two are different to the rest.
+I'll leave it to you to experiment with these operators to figure out how they work, but I'll give you a clue: the first two are different to the rest, and they have two versions each.

 ## The assignment operator is not the equality operator
 A really standard confusion for beginners is between = and ==. == is the equality operator and it tests a logical relationship, returning either true or false. = is the assignment operator, and it creates a relationship between a value and a name.
 Its return value is almost always irrelevant.
 Back in the day, I found it helpful to think that = _creates_ reality, and == _describes_ it.